-My name is Hannah Neuenschwander (New-inch-wander) and I’m a born and raised Texan living in the Midwest.
-I grew up in a small town in the beautiful Texas Hill Country where I spent most of my time outdoors, running around on adventures, and playing in mud.
+My name is Hannah Neuenschwander (New-inch-wander); I’m a born and raised Texan living in the Midwest.
+I grew up in a small town in the beautiful Texas Hill Country where I spent most of my time outdoors, riding horses, and playing in the mud.

 Texan Meets Midwest

 Yet in October 2014, three months before graduation, I accepted a job offer that took me 1,300 miles from everything and everyone I’d ever known.
 Being a Texan is a huge part of who I am (as is true of most Texans, if you know many), but leaving Texas has turned into a big part of who I’ve become.
 My career with Monsanto began as an entry-level manager overseeing quality control at a soybean production facility in northern Illinois.
 Two years later I relocated again to Iowa where I now reside as a Production Manager in pre-commercial seed corn production.